 Aims: Multiple endpoints with varying clinical relevance are available to establish the efficacy of device-based treatments.
-We propose a novel prioritized endpoint framework for determining the treatment benefit of renal denervation (RDN) compared with sham control.
+Given the variance among blood pressure measures and medication changes in hypertension trials, we performed a win ratio analysis of outcomes in a sham-controlled, randomised trial of renal denervation (RDN) in patients with uncontrolled hypertension despite commonly prescribed antihypertensive medications.
+We propose a novel prioritised endpoint framework for determining the treatment benefit of RDN compared with sham control.

-Methods and Results: We analysed the SPYRAL HTN-ON MED pilot study data using a prioritized hierarchical endpoint comprised of 24-hour mean ambulatory systolic blood pressure (SBP), office SBP, and medication burden.
-A generalized pairwise comparisons methodology (win ratio) is extended to examine this endpoint.
-Clinically relevant thresholds of 5 and 10 mmHg were used for comparisons of ambulatory and office SBP, respectively, and therefore define treatment ‘winners’ and ‘losers’.
-For a total 1596 unmatched pairs, the RDN subject was the winner in 1050 pairs; RDN subject was the loser in 378 pairs; and 168 pairs were tied.
-The win ratio in favour of RDN was 2.78 (95% confidence interval, 1.58 to 5.48; P<0.001) and corresponding net benefit statistic was 0.42 (95% CI, 0.20 to 0.63).
+Methods and results: We analysed the SPYRAL HTN-ON MED pilot study data using a prioritised hierarchical endpoint comprised of 24-hour mean ambulatory systolic blood pressure (SBP), office SBP, and medication burden.
+A generalised pairwise comparisons methodology (win ratio) was extended to examine this endpoint.
+Clinically relevant thresholds of 5 and 10 mmHg were used for comparisons of ambulatory and office SBP, respectively, and therefore to define treatment “winners” and “losers”.
+For a total number of 1,596 unmatched pairs, the RDN subject was the winner in 1,050 pairs, the RDN subject was the loser in 378 pairs, and 168 pairs were tied.
+The win ratio in favour of RDN was 2.78 (95% confidence interval [CI]: 1.58 to 5.48; p<0.001) and corresponding net benefit statistic was 0.42 (95% CI: 0.20 to 0.63).
 Sensitivity analyses performed with differing blood pressure thresholds and according to drug adherence testing demonstrated consistent results.

-Conclusion: The win ratio method addresses prior limitations by enabling inclusion of more patient-oriented results while prioritizing those endpoints considered most clinically important.
-Applying these methods to the SPYRAL HTN-ON MED pilot study, RDN was determined superior regarding a hierarchical endpoint and a ‘winner’ compared with sham control patients
+Conclusions: The win ratio method addresses prior limitations by enabling inclusion of more patient-oriented results while prioritising those endpoints considered most clinically important.
+Applying these methods to the SPYRAL HTN-ON MED pilot study (ClinicalTrials.gov Identifier: NCT02439775), RDN was determined to be superior regarding a hierarchical endpoint and a “winner” compared with sham control patients.